kevinychen/nikoli-puzzle-solver/readme.md

 - Supports [over 100 puzzle types](src/solvers)
 - Supports unique solution checking
 - Supports irregularly shaped grids and grids with holes (when appropriate for the puzzle type)
-- Supports hexagonal and triangular grids (when appropriate for the puzzle type)
+- Supports different tilings, such as hexagonal and triangular grids (when appropriate for the puzzle type)
 - Easy for someone with programming experience to modify solvers for puzzle variants, or add new solvers

 ## Instructions